 A big component of an e-book is the visual aspect.
 It needs to pop from the other books it will be put beside, and that means the cover needs to be amazing.

-You don’t have to the Picasso of graphic designers to make a professional looking e-book cover, either.
+You don’t have to be the Picasso of graphic designers to make a professional-looking e-book cover, either.

-Alternatively, you could outsource the design on a website like 99designs.
+Alternatively, you could outsource the design to a website like 99designs.

-There are nearly two million designers on the platform will create you an e-book cover which will attract clicks and readers.
+There are nearly two million designers on the platform who will create an e-book cover that will attract clicks and readers.

 Edit and proofread